VolkovLabs/business-input/README.md

 ## Introduction

-A data source plugin for Grafana for static data.
+The Static Data Source is a plugin for Grafana that allows to emulate your data to test and develop panels.

 ### Requirements

+- **Grafana 8.5+**, **Grafana 9.0+** is required for version 2.X.
-- Grafana 7.3+ is required for version 1.X.
+- **Grafana 7.3+** is required for version 1.X.

 ## Getting Started

-The Static Data Source can be installed from the Grafana Catalog or use the `grafana-cli` tool to install from the command line:
+The Static Data Source can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/marcusolsson-static-datasource/) or use the `grafana-cli` tool to install from the command line:

 ```bash
 grafana-cli plugins install marcusolsson-static-datasource